Home Compare CVNA vs DKS

 Carvana Co. vs DICK'S Sporting Goods: Which Stock Looks Stronger in 2026?

-DICK'S Sporting Goods holds the cleaner structural position, with stability as the main driver and valuation adding further support.
-Carvana Co does not offset that deficit through any equally strong structural edge elsewhere.
+DICK'S Sporting Goods holds the cleaner structural position, with the lead spread across profitability and valuation.
+Carvana Co still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — DICK'S Sporting Goods holds the more constructive position.
 That puts structure and market broadly in agreement — DICK'S Sporting Goods's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The clearest separation starts in stability, but valuation adds another real layer to the result.
-DICK'S Sporting Goods, Inc. leads by 19 points on the overall comparison score.
+The clearest separation starts in profitability, but valuation adds another real layer to the result.
+The overall score gap is 21 points in favour of DICK'S Sporting Goods, Inc..

 Trajectory Similarity